-As Claude was born in 1927 I thought he must have been to young but he was in his first year at art college.
-You can see images of the murals and read his own version of how this came to pass if you click here.
+As Claude was born in 1927, I thought he must have been too young but he was an evacuee in his first year at art college.
+You can see more images of the murals and read his own version of how this came to pass if you click here.

-Single-minded and determined, yet usually coming across as relaxed, he moved into directing movies in 1972 with That’ll Be The Day starring David Essex, Ringo Starr and Robert Lindsay, followed by Swallows & Amazons in 1973 when he was forty-six.
+Single-minded and determined, yet usually coming across as relaxed, he moved into directing movies in 1972 with That’ll Be The Day starring David Essex, Ringo Starr and Robert Lindsay, followed by Swallows & Amazons when he was forty-six.

 I’d met him in 1971 when he directed the first BBC adaptation of Laurie Lee’s memoir, Cider with Rosie, for which he received a BAFTA nomination.
 It was made where the book is set at the village of Slad in the Cotswolds, about seven miles from where I grew up.

 Claude loved taking his clothes off.
 It was almost indicative of his style.
 He wasn’t shy.
 If you look at what he was wearing you will see that his clothes were both on trend at the time and would still be fashionable today.
 He would wear Levi jeans, deck shoes or sailing boots and a Parka coat with a fur-lined hood in wet weather.
 As for headgear, I only ever saw him wearing other people’s hats.

 Claude was always happy working outside.
 Problems did not seem to phase him.
-I worked with him on location in Gloucestershire, Surrey and Cumbria, visiting him on set in the Yorkshire Dales when he was filming the movie All Creatures Great and Small based on the life of the vet James Herriot, that starred Anthony Hopkins and Simon Ward.
+I worked with him on location in Gloucestershire, Surrey and Cumbria, visiting him on set in the Yorkshire Dales when he was filming the movie All Creatures Great and Small based on the life of the vet James Herriot, starring Anthony Hopkins and Simon Ward.
 I was sorry when I heard that he gained a reputation at the BBC for being too detailed and pernickety in the studio.
 I expect it frustrated him.